-There are lots of Montenegro attractions to choose from on your trip this little jewel of a country.
+There are lots of Montenegro attractions to choose from on your visit to this little jewel of a country.

-The good news is, thanks to Montenegro's compact size, you can easily get around them all in less than a week and there’s something for everyone.
+There's something for everyone and, thanks to Montenegro's compact size, you can easily get around them all in less than a week.

 If you love nature, you’ll love the national parks.

 If you love history and architecture the old towns and museums will be right up your alley.

 And if you love keep active, you’ll want to check out some of the activity tours that visit these attractions.

 Kotor is one of Montenegro’s most popular attractions.
 If you see just one thing in Montenegro, it has to be Kotor, a UNESCO world heritage site.

 The Venetian fortress town is walled and dates back to 168 BC.
 It’s a fascinating rabbit-warren of alleyways, churches, palaces, souvenir shops and eateries.

 Wander the town's ancient streets, snap photos of the historic buildings and sip espresso in one of the town squares.
 You can also explore the maritime museum, visit the churches and hike San Giovanni Fortress to get get breath-taking views of Kotor Bay.

 The Blue Cave is another of the most popular Montenegro attractions.
 It's known for its iridescent blue that reflects from the sea bottom up throughout the cave.
 You can swim and snorkel in the cave.